Moss Beach Distillery: History

 The restaurant dates back to the Prohibition era when it was a speakeasy called Frank's Place.
 Owner Frank Torres built the club in 1927.
-Reportedly, illegal whisky was brought from ships, to the beach, and into vehicles for transport to San Francisco during Prohibition.
-A variety of people came to Frank's including the governor of California to Hollywood celebrities, such as actor Fatty Arbuckle.
+Reportedly, illegal whisky was brought from ships, to the beach, and into vehicles for transport to San Francisco.

-Haunting legends
+Haunting hoax

-According to legend, the property is haunted by the "Blue Lady," a female apparition dressed in blue.
-There are a number of iterations of the story that are set during Prohibition: a local girl falls in love with a pianist, or is involved in a love triangle, or stuck in an unhappy marriage where the husband or the pianist murders her.
-In still other versions, she is a lovesick woman who throws herself into the sea.
+According to the restaurant, the "Blue Lady," a female apparition dressed in blue, is reportedly seen in and around the restaurant.
 The Moss Beach Distillery promotes the legend and encourages tourism.
-In 2008, the cast of Ghost Hunters found "a series of pranks built into the restaurant, like a ghostly face in a bathroom mirror and a speaker that emitted laughter when triggered by a sensor".
+In 2008, the cast of Ghost Hunters came to investigate the claims and instead found "a series of elaborate devices meant to scare people that were built into the restaurant, like a ghostly face in a bathroom mirror and a speaker that emitted laughter when triggered by a sensor".
+The team refused to investigate further after the discovery.
 According to an interview in the Fresno Bee, former Disney employee Daryn Coleman designed and installed devices to make the chandeliers sway and a phone that rings by itself.
-The restaurant was also featured on a 2019 episode of Most Terrifying Places in America.
+According to an analysis by SFGate's Kate Dowd, the haunting claims did not appear before 1981 and the details claimed by the Distillery are inaccurate and the story was likely created by former owners Mike and Shirley Sarno for a local business interview.